-A patient-reported outcome measure of risk-adjusted change in functional status for patients 14 years+ with low back impairments.
-The change in functional status (FS) is assessed using the FOTO Low Back FS patient-reported outcome measure (PROM).
-The measure is adjusted to patient characteristics known to be associated with FS outcomes (risk adjusted) and used as a performance measure at the patient level, at the individual clinician level, and at the clinic level to assess quality.
-The measure is available as a computer adaptive test, for reduced patient burden, or a short form (static measure).
+A patient-reported outcome measure (PROM) of risk-adjusted change in functional status (FS) for patients 14 years+ with low back impairments.
+The change in FS is assessed using the FOTO Low Back FS PROM.
+The measure is adjusted to patient characteristics known to be associated with FS outcomes (risk adjusted) and used as a performance measure at the patient, individual clinician, and clinic levels to assess quality.

 This outcome measure is to be submitted once per Treatment Episode for all patients with a functional deficit related to the low back region.
 This is an outcome measure and its calculation requires submitting of the patient’s FS PROM score, at a minimum, at the start (Initial Evaluation or Intake) and again at the conclusion (Discharge) of a Treatment Episode.
 The Initial Evaluation score is recorded during the first treatment encounter, and the Discharge score is recorded at or near the conclusion of the final treatment encounter.
 It is anticipated that Merit-based Incentive Payment System (MIPS) eligible clinicians providing treatment for functional deficits related to the low back region will submit this measure.

 Functional Deficit – Limitation or impairment of physical abilities/function resulting in evaluation and inclusion in a treatment plan of care.